hydrobricks/hydrobricks-doc/doc/solvers.rst

 applying to each process the average of its start- and end-of-step rates.
 This combines **second-order accuracy** (like Heun) with **unconditional stability** (like implicit Euler) for any process formulation, which is why it is the default.
+One caveat: the trapezoidal rule is *A-stable but not L-stable*.
+These two properties describe how a scheme handles a stiff (fast-decaying) reservoir, and differ in a way that matters here:

+* **A-stable** means the solution can never blow up, whatever the time step: for a linear reservoir the step-to-step amplification factor of Crank-Nicolson, :math:`(1 - k\,h/2)\,/\,(1 + k\,h/2)`, stays below one in magnitude for every :math:`k\,h`.
+Explicit Euler is *not* A-stable — its factor :math:`1 - k\,h` exceeds one once :math:`k\,h > 2`, which is why it diverges for fast reservoirs.
+* **L-stable** is the stronger property that this factor also tends to *zero* as :math:`k\,h \to \infty`, so a very stiff mode is damped away within a single step.
+Implicit Euler is L-stable (its factor :math:`1/(1 + k\,h)` goes to zero); Crank-Nicolson is not, because its factor instead tends to :math:`-1`.

-One caveat: the trapezoidal rule is A-stable but not L-stable, so for very stiff reservoirs (:math:`k\,h \gg 1`) it can produce a decaying oscillation where ``implicit_euler`` stays monotone; if a calibration explores extreme response factors, prefer the latter.
+A factor approaching :math:`-1` means a stiff mode is not damped but flips sign each step and decays only slowly.
+In practice, for very stiff reservoirs (:math:`k\,h \gg 1`) Crank-Nicolson can therefore show a decaying oscillation (ringing) around the solution where the L-stable ``implicit_euler`` approaches it monotonically.
+Both remain bounded and converge; but if a calibration explores such extreme response factors and the oscillation is undesirable, prefer ``implicit_euler``.

 .. _exponential-euler-solver: